-When considering ‘Where to live in Derby’ there are many things you will look for.
+When considering ‘where to live in Derby’ there are many things you will look for.
 House hunting as a First Time Buyer or as an experienced Home Mover in Derby can be daunting.
 You will be looking at mortgage arrangements and the best mortgage deal available for you and your finances.
 For your new home, you will be considering the location, amenities in or near the area and how much you get for your money.
 You probably have a good idea of where you may like to live, the type house you would like.
 But how to decide which area you would like to live?
 We’ve put together a few points to consider when choosing where to live.

 Location is usually the first consideration.
 Something quiet or somewhere where there is more happening.
 Whether you want a city location or are you looking for a more rural setting.
 You will need to consider this carefully, as this could also affect the commute to work, access to local amenities, shops, schools etc.

-For many people, transport links are vital for how we get to work, whether that be by road, motorway links or access to major transport links, railway or bus station etc
+For many people, transport links are vital for how we get to work, whether that be by road, motorway links or access to major transport links, railway or bus station etc.

 For those with children, the local schools will have an influence upon your desired home location.
 There are some great schools in Derby and you will probably already taken a look at the school league tables and will have some opinions on which school(s) you would like your children to attend.
 Check the catchment areas, this will then provide you with the area(s) to consider your new home.

 What you are looking for from the local area may differ depending on your lifestyle.
 Some of the things you may consider are the proximity of local shops, the nearest supermarket and maybe how close you are to bars, restaurants, cinemas etc. You may also like to have local parks, open spaces, some where close to ride your bike, gym’s etc. We recommend that you make a shortlist, what you need and what you would ‘like’.
-When you find a house you are interested in you can then compare with your ‘wish list’
+When you find a house you are interested in you can then compare with your ‘wish list’.